andreafuturi/gitmini/README.md

 - Commits the changes using specified ticket name (defaults to current ticket) `git commit -m "revert of WIP-{timestamp}"`
 - Pushes your changes to repository's server so other people can get your revert `git push`

-Tickets names must be unique
+Tickets names must be unique.
+GitMini works also offline you don't need to set remote orgin, it will work with normal commits.

 ### Optional Commands